MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-decomposition-tree.md

 You can configure the visual to find **Relative** AI splits as opposed to **Absolute** ones.

 Relative mode looks for high values that stand out (compared to the rest of the data in the column).
-Let’s take a look at an example:
+Let’s look at video game sales again as an example:

 :::image type="content" source="media/power-bi-visualization-decomposition-tree/tree-ai-absolute.png" alt-text="Decomposition tree absolute split.":::